Online Resource Allocation with Cancellations: Missing Proofs

-To prove \Cref{thm:lower bound single resource}, we first use a lemma in \cite{AK-09} to establish the same lower-bound on competitive ratio of integral algorithms using a randomized truncated weight continuum instance (\Cref{example:lower bound single resource}).
-We later show in that we can extend it to online fractional algorithms by combining it with the fractional-to-integral rounding for truncated weight continuum instances.
+To prove \Cref{prop:lower bound single resource}, we first use a lemma in \cite{AK-09} to establish the same lower bound on competitive ratio of integral algorithms using a randomized truncated weight continuum instance, defined in \Cref{example:lower bound single resource} below.
+We then show that we can extend it to online fractional algorithms by combining it with the fractional-to-integral rounding for truncated weight continuum instances.

 \begin{lemma}[\citealp{AK-09}] In \Cref{example:lower bound single resource}, the expected profit in the optimum offline benchmark is $\log(\totaltime_0) + 1$, and the expected profit in the optimal integral algorithm is $\max_{\weight\geq 1} 1 + (k(\weight) - 1)\cdot \frac{\weight - (1 + \buybackcost)}{\weight}$ where $k(\weight)= \max\{\ell\in\naturals:\weight^{\ell-1} \leq \totaltime_0\}$. \end{lemma}